Ennendra/MyRecipeBook/README.md

 #### Version Control and Code Management

-We used **GHithub** for **version control**, following a branch-based workflow to manage feature development, code reviews, and merge requests.
+We used **Github** for **version control**, following a branch-based workflow to manage feature development, code reviews, and merge requests.
 This ensured that the codebase remained stable throughout the project.

 ## Licence